Pages

 The soviets answer to the panaramic camera.

-I have a twitter feed, Photomi7ch, during the middle part of last year.
+I used to have a twitter feed, Photomi7ch, during the middle part of the other year.
 I

 started to see references in my feed to a camera call FT2.
 My first thought was